Revision Facelift Brisbane: When This May Be Considered

 Weeks 4–6 and Beyond

 More demanding exercise generally resumes at four to six weeks, confirmed at follow-up.
-Subtle swelling continues to settle over 3–6 months as tissues reach their final position.
+Subtle swelling continues to settle over 3 to 6 months as tissues reach their final position.
 Firmness and altered sensation may take longer to settle in revision than in primary surgery.
 Scar care — taping, silicone, and where appropriate light-based therapies — is part of the ongoing recovery plan and is coordinated through Herstellen Clinic in Brisbane.
 Brisbane’s UV exposure makes sun protection particularly important during scar maturation.

 Individual recovery varies.
 For week-by-week detail on facelift recovery, see the Facelift Recovery Time Brisbane blog.